-One of Israel’s best-known contemporary writers of fiction, drama and poetry, Shulamit Lapid was born in Tel Aviv in 1934.
-Her father, David Giladi (b.
-1909), was one of the founders of the daily Ma’ariv newspaper.
-She studied Middle Eastern studies and English literature at the Hebrew University of Jerusalem from 1956 to 1957, but did not complete a degree.
-She is married to journalist Joseph (Tommy) Lapid (b.
-1931), who from 1999 to 2005 was a member of Knesset (Israeli legislature).
-They have a daughter, Meirav, and a son, Yair, who is a journalist and a popular talk-show host.
+One of Israel’s best-known contemporary writers of fiction, drama, and poetry, Shulamit Lapid was born in Tel Aviv in 1934.
+Her father, David Giladi (1909-2009), was one of the founders of the daily Ma’ariv newspaper.
+She studied Middle Eastern studies and English literature at the Hebrew University of Jerusalem from 1956 to 1957 but did not complete a degree.
+She is the widow of journalist Joseph (Tommy) Lapid (1931-2008), who from 1999 to 2005 was a member of the Lit. "assembly."
+The 120-member parliament of the State of Israel.Knesset.
+They have a daughter, Meirav, and a son, Yair Lapid, who is an Israeli politician and journalist who serves as the Alternate Prime Minister of Israel in 2021.
 Their oldest daughter, Michal, was killed in a car accident in 1984.

 The same holds good for some of Lapid’s later short stories in which romance is replaced by aggression.
 A straightforward reversal of roles in a violent rape scene, for example, is the subject of “Nehitat oness” (published in English as “The Bed,” but better rendered as “Forced Entry”).
 The painful experience of what one might call “counter rape” is focalized through the eyes of the victim—a young man whose bewildered incomprehension is utterly ignored by his female attacker.
 Gender difference is again turned upside down: here the female grotesquely “redeems” her alterity by donning the dark face of masculine subjectivity, aggression.

-While her earlier stories (Mazal dagim [Pisces] in 1969 and five later collections) were much more traditional, her recent work is marked by both social and feminist consciousness, e.g. the plays mentioned above, and the 1998 novel Ezel Babou [Chez Babou], in which she tackles the painful topic, rarely addressed in Israeli literature, of the foreign, mostly illegal, laborers and the subhuman conditions of their work and life.
+While her earlier stories, Mazal dagim (Pisces) in 1969 and five later collections, were much more traditional, her more recent work is marked by both social and feminist consciousness, e.g. the plays mentioned above, and the 1998 novel Ezel Babou (Chez Babou), in which she tackles the painful topic, rarely addressed in Israeli literature, of foreign and mostly illegal immigrant laborers and the subhuman conditions of their work and life.
 Lapid has also published poems and children’s books.